hjespers/teslams/README.md

 Be careful not to send your login and password to anyone other than Tesla or you are giving away the authentication details required to control your car.

+Also ensure that you don't overwhelm the Tesla servers with requests.
+Calling REST APIs at very high frequency can put substantial load on the Tesla servers and might get your IP blocked by Tesla.

 #Disclaimer

 Use these programs at your own risk.
 The authors do not guaranteed the proper functioning of these applications.
 This code attempts to use the same interfaces used by the official Tesla phone apps.
 However, it is possible that use of this code may cause unexpected damage for which nobody but you are responsible.
 Use of these functions can change the settings on your car and may have negative consequences such as (but not limited to) unlocking the doors, opening the sun roof, or reducing the available charge in the battery.